The Electric grid and rolling blackouts

 The power grid is changing.
-Traditional power plants (for example, nuclear and coal) are being replaced mainly by renewable energy, and as a nation we're increasing our reliance on electricity.
-This change in of itself is not bad, but it has resulted in a problem with electric reliability.
+Traditional power plants (e.g., nuclear and coal) are being replaced mainly by renewable energy, and as a nation, we're increasing our reliance on electricity.
+While the push for renewable energy is laudable, the speed at which we are closing traditional plants has resulted in a problem with electric reliability.
+Unfortunately, it takes years to bring new generation sources, such as renewables, online due to permitting and regulations.
+This means that we are potentially facing a situation where there isn't enough electric supply to meet demand, especially during extreme temperatures.

 Navigating a momentous shift in energy policy